JimmyKuruvilla/mintReporter/readme.md

 2. highlight the uncategorized in the reconciled summary.
 2. persist records to db, and update service to use db models

+1. clean up the db, service and ui matcher creation.

 // use effect Ts /neverthrow at that point.
 // then start adding in db stuff after another full test.